-PIEZO: BF10LP/ IR10LP - The heater is equipped with a piezo manual ignitor.
-This system requires no matches, batteries, or other source to light heater.
+PIEZO: The heater is equipped with an electronic manual ignitor.
+This system requires no matches, or other source to light heater, but does require one AA battery to operate ignitor.
+(AA Battery included).

 THERMOSTATIC CONTROL

 These heaters have a control valve with a thermostat sensing bulb.
 This results in the greatest heater comfort and may reult in lower fuel bills.